 Seed: Fertile flowers produce a dry smooth brownish cypsela (achene like seed) 2 to 3 mm long, that is 3 to 5 angled, without a beak and has some very short whitish bristles on the larger end.

 Invasive: It is considered very invasive in many areas, spreading by re-seeding

 Habitat: Chicory grows from a large taproot and is difficult to remove.
 When not cultivated, Chicory is found in disturbed area, roadsides, railroad right of ways, and uncultivated fields.
 In the Garden look for it along the path edges.
 It grows in a variety of soils, is tolerant of dry conditions, but requires full sun for good flowering.
 It spreads by re-seeding.
 Linnaeus used this flower in his floral clock at Upsala [modern - Uppsala Sweden] because at this latitude it regularly opened at 5 AM and closed at 10 AM.
 More lore below.

 Names: The genus name, Cichorium, is the Latinized version of an ancient Arabic name.
 The species name, intybus, is derived from intubus, the Latin name for wild chicory, which in turn may have been from the Egyptian word tybi, meaning 'January', the month the Egyptians could use the plant for food.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The other common name of 'Succory', according to Mrs. Grieve (Ref. #7) is either derived from the Latin succurrere (to run under), referring to the depth of the root or is a corruption of the name Chicory itself.

 Comparisons: Not to be confused with any other forb in this area unless Curly Endive, Cichorium endivia, is planted nearby, but the curly leaves of the Endive should distinguish.

-Above: The tall inflorescence.
+Above: The tall floral array.
 At each widely space group of flower buds there is a leaf node.
 Drawing of Chicory courtesy Kurt Stüber's Online Library.